 Adrien La Marca

-Hailed by The Financial Times as “a truly pure talent” and described by Le Monde as “a new viola hero”, Adrien La Marca’s playing is characterised by its depth of expression, technical mastery and a rich, deep, burnished tone.
-Gifted with a charismatic stage presence and the ability to create an immediate emotional connection with his audience, La Marca is considered one of today’s most compelling musicians.
+Hailed by The Financial Times as “a truly pure talent” and a “hero” by Le Monde, Adrien La Marca’s playing is characterised by depth of expression and technical mastery with a rich, deep, burnished quality to his sound.
+Gifted with a charismatic stage presence and the ability to create an immediate emotional connection with his audience, he is considered one of today’s most compelling musicians.

 Released in 2016 on the label La Dolce Volta, La Marca’s first album English Delight has received critical acclaim from The Strad, Gramophone, Strings Magazine, Le Monde, Le Figaro, Diapason, Classica etc, and was awarded the Diapason d’Or, ffff Télérama, Coup de Coeur FNAC, as well as named Editor’s Choice on Gramophone.
-His latest recording projects include the Walton Viola Concerto with Orchestre Philharmonique Royal de Liège, a world première of Gwenaël Mario Grisi’s Viola Concerto written for him, and Prokofiev’s Romeo and Juliet – which is the first time the work has been recorded for solo viola and orchestra.
+His latest album released in 2020 on the same label, HEROES, features the Walton Viola Concerto with Orchestre Philharmonique Royal de Liège, a world première of Gwenaël Mario Grisi’s Viola Concerto expressly written for him, and Prokofiev’s Romeo and Juliet – the first time this work has been recorded for solo viola and orchestra.

-La Marca plays an outstanding viola by Nicola Bergonzi made in Cremona in 1780, on generous loan from the Boubo-Music Foundation.click to download images
+La Marca plays a Nicola Bergonzi viola made in Cremona.click to download images